jbakermans/WorldBuilder/README.md

 ### Edges

-The ```Edges``` manipulates graph edges.
+The ```Edges``` section manipulates graph edges.
 The total number of actions (e.g. four in the case of a square grid graph with no self-actions: north, east, south, and west) can be specified here.
 There is an option to add an edge (click on the source node, then on the target node to add an edge between the two) and removing an edge (click on the source node, then on the target node to remove an edge between the two).

 The image below shows an example where a red edge has been added from the new yellow node to the purple node.